M2DOLab/OpenLSTO/README.md

 The topology optimization method deals with the problem of determining the optimal distribution inside a design domain in order to obtain the best structural performance.
 Level Set Method was originally developed as a mathematical tool for tracking the motion of interfaces.
 Its natural handling of topological changes coupled with a clear and smooth interface representation led to its use for structural topology optimization.

 This first full release implements the M2DO lab’s level set topology optimization method to solve the problems of minimizing compliance (maximizing stiffness) under a volume constraint and minimizing stress under a volume constraint in 2D and 3D design domains.
 A hole nucleation algorithm for the compliance problem is also included.
 While OpenLSTO has been designed with ease of installation and use in mind, some third-party packages have been used in order for the code to be able to handle more complex problems.
+A light version of the code without third-party packages, and with less capabilities, is available [here](https://github.com/M2DOLab/OpenLSTO-lite)

 The level-set module of this software, M2DO_LSM, was adapted from code written by [Lester Hedges](https://github.com/lohedges/slsm), which can be found [here](https://github.com/lohedges/slsm).